getify/Functional-Light-JS/ch2.md

 We didn't have to account for `x` in *that* call-site because in effect we didn't care about `x`.
 We just omitted it, instead of having to do something distracting like passing `undefined` as a positional placeholder.

-Some languages have a direct feature for this behavior: named arguments.
+Some languages have an explicit feature for this: named arguments.
 In other words, at the call-site, labeling an input value to indicate which parameter it maps to.
 JavaScript doesn't have named arguments, but parameter object destructuring is the next best thing.

 Another FP-related benefit of using an object destructuring to pass in potentially multiple arguments is that a function that only takes one parameter (the object) is much easier to compose with another function's single output.
 Much more on that in Chapter 4.